Black Dolphin Prison

+Conditions

 Inmates are kept isolated in cells that have a set of three steel doors.
 For 90 minutes a day, they exercise in a large cage; during this time, cells are searched for contraband or illegal items.
-Inmates are also under 24-hour surveillance and supervision; they are not permitted to rest or sit on their bunks from the time they awake until bedtime (roughly 16 hours).
-When prison officers make a command to the inmates, they must respond with the words "yes, sir."
+Inmates are also under 24-hour surveillance and supervision; they are forced to stand and forbidden from resting or sitting on their bunks from the time they awake until bedtime (roughly 16 hours).
+When prison officers make a command to the inmates, they must respond with the words "yes, sir".
 Every 15 minutes, a guard makes rounds to ensure Black Dolphin inmates are complying with the rules.
 The prisoners are fed soup four times a day, and are only allowed books, newspapers, and a radio.

 Prison guards place blindfolds on arriving inmates so that they cannot map out the prison or plan escapes.
-The inmates are also blindfolded whenever they are transported between buildings.
-Black Dolphin prison officers have a unique form of escorting inmates: Prisoners are kept bent over at the waist while a guard holds their handcuffed hands behind their back, higher than the hips.
-This escort control tactic allows for maximum brutal control while depriving the inmate of a view of his immediate surroundings (preventing him from escaping and/or attacking prison staff).
+Inmates are also blindfolded whenever they are transported between buildings.
+Black Dolphin prison officers have a unique form of escorting inmates: prisoners are kept bent over at the waist while a guard holds his handcuffed hands behind his back, higher than his hips.
+This escort control tactic allows for maximum control while depriving him of a view of his immediate surroundings (preventing him from escaping and/or attacking prison staff).

-German actress Carola Neher died at Black Dolphin in 1942.